republic-of-almost/mono/doc/code_standards.md

 # Code Standards

 Each project defines its standards based on its own constraints.
 These are solution wide rules of thumbs.

 ## Rule of Thumbs

-The rule of thumb is use what you _need_.
+The rule of thumb is use what you _need_, ask yourself does using this make the code _better_?

 ### Encouraged